 Through his own experiences as someone who has been diagnosed with skin cancer, Matt Marinovich has found a world of material to write about.
 But in the world he has created on the page where Strange Skies are hovering above and even stranger events are taking place below, the happy ending is not the norm and the diagnosis of cancer can be, well...a good thing.
 Matt's enjoyable observations and approach to the usually grievous subject of cancer, along with an influx of characters that are seemingly all too real, takes this story to the much-needed human side of life and at times, out-loud hilarious level of reality.
 In this tale of human nature versus the gripping need to nurture, the protagonist, Paul, takes advantage of his situation and plays Russian roulette with his self-inflicted good fortune at the expense of someone else's misfortune until he starts to realize that although his life may not be worth saving, the lives of others around him are.

 Author Matt Marinovich's first book, Strange Skies is published by Harper Perennial and was released in August, 2007.
-His work has been featured in numerous publications including: Open City, Mississippi Review, Salon.com, Esquire.com, The Quarterly and Other Voices and anthologized in What If? and Bridging the Gap.
-You can find his Myspace page at www.myspace.com/mattmarinovich or you can keep up with him through Harper Perennial's author tracker at www.authortracker.com.
+His work has been featured in numerous publications including Open City, Mississippi Review, Salon.com, Esquire.com, The Quarterly and Other Voices, and he's been anthologized in What If? and Bridging the Gap.

 CJ Do you have a degree in writing?